wardz/ClassicCastbars/README.md

   When forking the addon you should save the folder somewhere outside your WoW AddOns directory and instead have two symlinks inside the AddOns folder pointing to `ClassicCastbars/ClassicCastbars/` and `ClassicCastbars/ClassicCastbars_Options/`.
-  You will also need to manually install the libs for ClassicCastbars_Options.
-See "Externals" in `.pkgmeta` file.
+  As of TBC release, you now need to run the [BigWigs packager](https://github.com/BigWigsMods/packager) script after making changes to the code.
+  `./release.sh -d -l -z -g bcc` for TBC and `./release.sh -d -l -z -g classic` for Classic era.

 ## License